andyborrell/pygamezero_bird/docs/source/part4.rst

         if top_pipe.right < barry_the_bird.x:
             barry_the_bird.score += 1

-Every line that starts with a # is a comment and will be ignored by Python.
+Every line that starts with # is a comment and will be ignored by Python.

 Normally a programmer would always be adding comments as they write code.
 Feel free to add comments to your code as you work.
 Or to go back and add comments to code you already wrote.
 It will make things easier for you!

-Check the everything still works the same as before.
+* Check the everything still works the same as before.

 Let's fix the crazy score